gollenia/timber-blocks/readme.md

-# Timber Blocks
+# CTX Blocks

-Timber Blocks is a Wordpress Gutenberg Plugin.
-It includes some new blocks, but it also allows you to easily redesign core blocks with yout very own twig template.
+CTX Blocks is a Wordpress Gutenberg Plugin.
+It includes some new blocks that come in handy fopr generic websites

 ### Description